Coprophanaeus lancifer

 Coprophanaeus lancifer is a large species of beetle belonging to the family Scarabaeidae (scarab beetles).

 Description

 Adults typically are 28-56 mm long, with an average length of 44 mm.
 They can weigh up to 10 g, which is heavier than a hummingbird.
 This makes C. lancifer and the closely related C. ensifer some of the largest dung beetles in the world (together with certain Catharsius and Heliocopris) and the largest in the Americas.
-This beetle has a horn on the head that is always greater greater in size in males than females.
+This beetle has a horn on the head that is always greater in size in males than females.
 However, this difference in size is insignificant in small individuals.
 Because the sexually dimorphic horn is only obviously present in large males and only obviously absent in large females, C. lancifer is characterized by its reduced sexual dimorphism compared with other species of the genus.

 Distribution

 It is found widely in the Amazon rainforest in South America and can be found throughout Venezuela, French Guina, Guyana, Suriname, Brazil, Bolivia, and Peru.
 They are floor dwelling beetles that are mostly found in terra firma habitats and less commonly found in floodplain forests.

 Coprophanaeus lancifer beetles have been found in forests in northeastern Brazil according to a recent historical biogeographical study.
 This is the first record of the Coprophanaeus genus being found in large quantities in the South American continent.
 Such a finding is especially prevalent considering Coprophanaeus beetles have been under severe threat due to habitat fragmentation and agricultural urbanization/expansion in the greater Atlantic forest region.